lbarchive/lnkckr/README.md

 License
 -------

-lnkckr is licensed under the MIT License, see `COPYING`.
+    lnkckr is licensed under the MIT License, see COPYING.
     Copyright (C) 2013 by Yu-Jie Lin